-I am a policy analyst, visual communicator and higher education researcher with an interest in technology, identity, equity, information and research practice.
-I am passionate about the well being and success of students in higher education and ways that knowledge can be translated into evidence-based tools, policy and techniques to enhance their well-being and success both at university and long after graduation.
-My current research interest is in the success of research students in the university as social institution.
+I am a policy analyst, visual communicator and higher education researcher with an interest in technology, diversity, information and knowledge creation.
+I am passionate about the well being and success of students in higher education, and ways that knowledge can be translated into evidence-based tools, policy and techniques to enhance their well-being and success both at university and long after graduation.

 - I have over 10 years experience working as a freelance (personal) website designer and developer.

 - I have over 6 years experience as a company director, I have served on the Council of the University of Tasmania, and the RSPCA Tasmania.

 You can read more about me on LinkedIn and see my Academic publications on Google Scholar.

 - Rolf, H.G.
 (2021).
 Navigating power in doctoral publishing: a data feminist approach, Teaching in Higher Education (In Press), DOI: 10.1080/13562517.2021.1892059, (AM Open Access copy).

 - Rolf, H. (2019).
 Identifying the collaboration styles of research students.
 Proceedings of the Association for Information Science and Technology, 56: 750-751. doi:10.1002/pra2.160.